ciromattia/kcc/README.md

 # KindleComicConverter

-`KindleComicConverter` is a Python app which aim is to convert image folders to a comic-type (Mobipocket) ebook to take advantage of the new Panel View mode on Amazon's Kindle.
+`KindleComicConverter` is a Python app which aim is to convert comic files or folders to a comic-type (Mobipocket) ebook to take advantage of the new Panel View mode on Amazon's Kindle.

+## INPUT FORMATS
+`kcc` can understand and convert, at the moment, the following file types:
+- CBZ, ZIP
+- CBR, RAR
+- flat folders
+- PDF *(extracting only contained JPG images)*
+For now the script does not understand folder depth, so it will work on flat folders/archives only.

 ## REQUIREMENTS
 - `kindlegen` in /usr/local/bin/